ImanovFuad/Python/Object-model.md

 This class also stores the reference timestamp for the weather data, that is to say the time when the data was measured.

+When using _OWM_ class for the retrieval of weather history on a location, eg:

+    owm.weather_history('Kiev,UA')

+a list of _Weather_ objects is returned.

 ### The Observation class
 An instance of this class is returned whenever a query about currently observed weather in a location is issued (hence, its name).